Written by Dr. Adam McLeod

 On a daily basis I will hear from patients who have been encouraged by someone to try apricot seeds to treat their cancer.
 When writing this article I made a deliberate attempt to approach this subject with an open mind.
 The more that I researched this therapy the more that it solidified the undeniable conclusion that not only is this approach completely unsupported by evidence and it also has the potential to be dangerous.

-I consider myself to be a very open minded Naturopathic physician and my clinical practice is completely focused on integrative oncology.
+I consider myself to be a very open minded Naturopathic physician and my clinical practice is completely focused on integrative cancer care.
 Prior to becoming a Naturopathic doctor I obtained a degree in Molecular Biology and Biochemistry which gave me a firm understanding of the molecular pathways that influence our health.
 I have also had incredible experiences with energy healing which have profoundly influenced my perspective on life.
 As a result of these experiences I feel comfortable discussing a wide range of therapies with my patients and giving them a balanced perspective.

 Since the Truth about Cancer was aired it seems that patients have been left with an inaccurate and polarized view of cancer care.
 This series aims to scare patients away from all conventional cancer treatments which is not only dangerous it is simply untrue.
 Not all cancers are the same, not all drugs are the same.
 Some cancers are very treatable with conventional care and often an integrative approach is the most effective plan rather than choosing one extreme or the other.
 Oddly enough, one of the therapies that is routinely emphasized in this series and on other alternative cancer websites is apricot seeds.

 One of the reasons that I find it so perplexing that this therapy is the focus of such a popular series is that there are virtually no Naturopathic physicians experienced with cancer who use this approach.
-I regularly attend integrative oncology conferences around North America and I have literally never heard of any of my colleagues using this as a core therapy.
+I regularly attend integrative cancer conferences around North America and I have literally never heard of any of my colleagues using this as a core therapy.
 There are still some clinics in Mexico that promote this therapy but it has been widely debunked as an ineffective cancer treatment4,2.

 To understand why this is not a recommended cancer therapy we need to look at the proposed mechanism of action of this therapy.
 Laetrile (often referred to as Vitamin B17 even though it is not a Vitamin) is a man made form of a natural substance amygdalin which is found in apricots.
 Since Laetrile declined in popularity many people have consequently turned their attention to consuming apricot seeds.
 The proposed mechanism of action is that “healthy cells” contain the enzyme rhodanese which neutralizes benzaldahyde and hydrogen cyanide in B17.
 It converts them to “useful nutrient compounds” thyiocyanate and benzoic acid.
 Glucose delivers B17 to the cancer cells, but cancer cells do not have rhodanese to neutralize the cyanide.
 Instead, they have an enzyme called β-Glucosidase.
 This enzyme, found only in cancer cells, releases the benzaldahyde and cyanide from the glucose and each other to create a targeted poison that kills the cancer cell.